 The problem plaguing Texas is not so much shifting weather patterns as a lack of fervent faith from its residents, says another Texan.
 More prayer could open up the skies, he says.
 "When enough people get serious and do whatever it takes to get God's attention, that's when we'll have our rain."

 Shouldn't we describe this person and the thousands like him, delusional?
 They are spiritually ignorant, believing they can overcome God's will.
-Texans began praying for rain last April, over 5 months ago, per request from the governor, Rick Perry.
+Texans have been praying for rain over 5 months, per request from governor Rick Perry.
 How long will God wait before responding?
 Is there a specific number of people that have to join in before He will grant their request?

 And watch - when it does finally rain, many of these Texans will thank God and sing praises to His almighty power.
 Even with their ruined crops and devastated livestock industry.